-Sure, greater risk aversion can help you avoid devastating losses through short-term gambles.
-But it can also mean you’re missing out on potentially lucrative opportunities.
-Investments which could make your future more stable financially.
+Greater risk aversion can help you to avoid devastating losses through short-term gambles.
+But it can also, of course, mean that you miss out on potentially lucrative opportunities if you’re not able to respond quickly enough.

 What you can do to make sure you’re not missing out

-No one will really be able to tell you tell whether or not an investment opportunity will perform.
+No one will really be able to tell you whether or not an investment opportunity will perform.
 Only a lucky few predicted that the once financially precarious Apple Inc. would go on to change the face of personal technology.
-And not that many even guessed that the once prosperous Tesco would be in quite a bad way in 2014.
+And not that many even guessed that the once-mighty Top Shop would go bust in 2021.